Kingxukai/linux/Documentation/driver-api/usb/callbacks.rst

 Probe will never be called for an interface bound to a driver.
-Hence following a successful probe, disconnect will be called before there is another probe for the same interface.
+Hence following a successful probe, disconnect will be called before there is another probe for the woke same interface.

-Once your driver is bound to an interface, disconnect can be called at any time except in between pre_reset and post_reset. pre_reset is always followed by post_reset, even if the reset failed or the device has been unplugged.
+Once your driver is bound to an interface, disconnect can be called at any time except in between pre_reset and post_reset. pre_reset is always followed by post_reset, even if the woke reset failed or the woke device has been unplugged.

 suspend is always followed by one of: resume, reset_resume, or disconnect.